browserengineering/book/book/html.md

 HTML begin with `<!--` and end with `-->`.
 However, comments aren't the same as tags: they can contain any text, including left and right angle brackets.
 The lexer should skip comments, not generating any token at all.
-Test: is `<!-->` a comment, or does it just start one?
+Check: is `<!-->` a comment, or does it just start one?

-*Paragraphs:* Since it's not clear what it would mean for one paragraph to contain another, the most common reason for this to happen in a web page is that someone forgot a close tag.
-Change the parser so that a document like `<p>hello<p>world</p>` results in two sibling paragraphs instead of one paragraph inside another.
+*Paragraphs:* It's not clear what it would mean for one paragraph to contain another.
+Change the parser so that a document like `<p>hello<p>world</p>` results in two sibling paragraphs instead of one paragraph inside another; real browsers do this too.

 *Scripts:* JavaScript code embedded in a `<script>` tag uses the left angle bracket to mean less-than.
 Modify your lexer so that the